rutwikborole/Machine-Learning/README.md

 <h2>Program walk-through:</h2>

 <p align="center">
-This is a list of short practise models & datasets that I created while learning Mahcine Learning
+This is a list of short practise models & datasets that I created while exploring Machine Learning
 </p>